dzmipt/kdbStudio/notes.md

 * Improvements in charting:
     * display mouse cursor coordinates
     * drag for zoom can be done in any direction
-    * chart can be moved
+    * chart grid can be moved
     * shortcuts for copy, save, etc.

 `dz2.0.1` 2021.12.23